tom-mcIvor/Toms-finger-spelling/README.md

 - `SKWHAOFPL/#A*` → `( a`

 ### Theory rules:
-Fingerspelling now has glues onto existing words
+Fingerspelling now glues onto existing words

 - `A*` → `a`
 - `-T/A*` → `thea`